 Even the names of publications he used reflected that of Millerites, Second Adventists and Russellites.
-The aforementioned paper settles once and for all that HWA just plagiarised.
-He certainly was inspired to sift, but that was from a Higher source.
-We would have been without these wonderful teachings if it were not for him.
+The aforementioned paper Roots of our Beliefs settles once and for all that HWA plagiarised.
+Instead, he certainly was inspired to sift, but that was from a Higher source.
+We would have been without these wonderful teachings if it were not for him - his crystal clear teachings certainly were sharper and more accurate than others.
+God works in mysterious ways.